Nevada regional foods

 - Thai food – There are hundreds of Thai restaurants in Las Vegas alone, which also happens to be the home of one of the top-rated Thai restaurants in the US, Lotus of Siam.

 - all-you-can-eat buffets – Las Vegas is a city of indulgence.
 AYCE hotel casino buffets (featuring multiple types of cuisines) and sushi buffets are definitely a big part of the dining scene here.
+Sadly, due to the pandemic, many of these buffets have closed permanently.

 - themed restaurants – With Las Vegas commonly known as “The adult Disneyland,” themes aren’t just for parks…They’re for the casinos and their restaurants as well.